• Home

 How We Got Started

 Our mission began with the hopes of rescuing as many horses as the sanctuary could afford to take care of indefinitely.
-Although it would be ideal to adopt-out rescued horses, the sanctuary’s focus is to provide love, care, rehabilitation, training, and a forever home.
+Although, it would be ideal to adopt-out rescued horses, the sanctuary’s focus is to provide love, care, rehabilitation, training, and a forever home.
 Many of our rescues are not suitable for re-homing, due to either the abuse they endured in their previous life, their age, or their physical status.

-The sanctuary needs advertising/marketing, grant writers, website designers, equipment, fencing repair, tree trimming, horse training, veterinarian care, hoof trimmings, etc., etc. We are also in need of more board members, specifically, members who can help the sanctuary thrive.
+The sanctuary needs advertising/marketing, grant writers, website designers, equipment, tree trimming, horse training, veterinarian care, hoof trimmings, etc., etc. We are also in need of more board members, specifically, members who can help the sanctuary thrive.

 Our dream is to educate the public about the horrific practices of horse slaughter and help put an end to the role Americans play, by making it illegal to slaughter horses in the U.S. and the transport of horses abroad for this purpose.